kobe04/DataScienceCapstone/StartingUp.md

 ## 4     Sample  29.027  213483  5246813
 ```

 For further analysis, the sample is cleaned.
+As the first three entries show,